-As we always say, don’t pick the question, pick first from your “Greatest Hits” – the stories you need to tell, no matter what.
+Don’t overthink this.
+As we always say, don’t pick the question, pick first from your “Greatest Hits” – the stories you need to tell, the traits you need to reveal that show you’re marked with future success … no matter what.
 Then find the questions which provide the cleanest opportunities for you to tell those stories.

 “100 words or fewer” (for each of the three responses) is the real trick.
 That’s just not a lot of words, folks.
-We’re at 90 words so far by the way (99 if you count that last sentence).
+We’re at 86 words so far by the way (92 if you include this parenthetical).
 Adds up, fast.
+(95.)

 You’ve really only got a couple sentences and that’s hard as hell.
 But it’s also helpful in some ways.
 You’re actually unable to get too stuck.
 You need to be seriously efficient with your words.
 So let’s go through each prompt and figure out where to focus your attention.

 Think about this one carefully.
 It shouldn’t be “an impressive resume bullet.”
 That would be more appropriate for something like “It would be nice if people happened to find out X about me.”
 Right?
 Isn’t that how a REAL badass approaches things?
 It’s always the quiet guy/gal who decidedly DOESN’T give you his/her resume, but you end up finding out somehow else, and go “holy crap, I had no idea.”
 So much cooler.